 Clinical practicum with staffing discussion of principles, methods, and management procedures for the aural rehabilitation population.
 Concurrent or completed coursework in the area of aural rehabilitation is required.
 This is a required Specialty Clinic.
 Enrollment requires a weekly staffing meeting and assignment of a minimum of one client in the Truesdail Speech Center.
-Prerequisite: graduate standing.
-May be repeated.

 649 Child Speech and Language Clinic.